KatherineMuedas/moar-coffee/README.md

   Google maps
   Login with Facebook, twitter, github, google+ Sharing with Facebook, twitter
-  Message user?
-  Quiz  → Javascript

-Moar Coffee is a drink experience sharing application that is community based.

-Moar =>  is a roar for more.

 Basic Idea
   When the user arrive to his profile page he will find an option “Add and find  shops”